What's Driving Low Gas Prices? A Global Oil Glut

 It's welcome news for drivers.
 Just last summer, gas prices were at four-year highs.

-But recently, at a Costco gas station in Washington, D.C., Sylvie Tiadem was delighted that it only cost her $26 to fill up.
+But recently, at a Costco gas station in Washington, D.C., Sylvie Tiadem was delighted that it cost her only $26 to fill up.
 "Oh, my goodness!" she said.

 That's down from the nearly $40 it cost her when gas prices were higher.
 "Expenses are growing everywhere, but when one goes down, I'm happy," Tiadem said.

-Gas prices vary across the country — they're cheaper in the South and pricier in the West, according to AAA's data.
+Gas prices vary across the country.
+They're cheaper in the South and pricier in the West, according to AAA's data.
 But in general, drivers like Tiadem have been happy for months now.

 "We started to see prices decrease in October, and they came down slowly but consistently since then," says Jeanette Casselano, a spokeswoman for AAA.
 "It still has a lot to do with where you are, but regardless, gas prices are cheaper than we've seen them in 2018."